Configurable Uniqueness Constraints¶

 Non-unique names can also introduce complications during ETL processes, particularly when aggregating data from multiple systems.

-A common workaround is appending suffixes such as #<remote id>
+A common workaround is appending suffixes such as #<remote id>, where <remote id> is the identifier from the external system.

 However, these suffixes clutter operator dashboards and reports, distracting from actual work.